GenericMappingTools/gmtserver-admin/MAINTENANCE.md

 ## Grid registrations

-GMT serves up both pixel and gridline registered files if possible.
+GMT serves up both pixel and gridline registered files, if possible.

 If users don't specify a registration, the default registration will be returned.

 - GMT<=6.0 returns the gridline-registered version for backward compatibility.
 - GMT>=6.1 returns the pixel-registered version unless only the gridline-registered file is available.

+For plotting modules both the resolution *rru* and the registration *reg* are optional, whereas for grid processing modules you must indicate exactly what you want.
+The plot modules, if given the tag @earth_relief will use the map specifications and the GMT default setting **GMT_GRAPHICS_DPU** to determine what *rru* will provide the desired resolution.

 ## Organization of directories